Europol’s Accountability: Tension Between Secrecy and Supervision

 Europol’s role has gradually expanded throughout the years, becoming a full EU agency in 2010.
 As an agency, Europol is tasked with additional responsibilities such as the collection and analysis of intelligence.
 However, with increased responsibility came the need for enhanced accountability.

 The Treaty of Lisbon, brought an end to the pillar system which had kept Europol ‘at arm’s length’ from the Court’s oversight under Maastricht.
-For many, Lisbon signalled an end to Europol’s accountability concerns.
+For many, Lisbon signaled an end to Europol’s accountability concerns.
 Article 88 TEU provided the European Parliament with oversight for the first time, and along with it came “increased democratic accountability – at least superficially.”
+The JPSG is one of the core components of this newfound accountability.
+The group was established in April 2017 by the EU Speakers Conference, which brings together the national and the European Parliaments.
+The JPSG, which meets twice a year, is co-chaired by the European Parliament and the country holding the rotating presidency of the Council.

 The group’s oversight powers are mostly supervisory.
 Under Article 51(2) of the Europol Regulation, the JPSG’s purpose is to “politically monitor Europol’s activities.”
-To facilitate the group’s supervision, Article 51(4) allows the JPSG to request documents from Europol and Article 12 of the Regulation requires Europol’s management board to make the agency’s annual work programme available to the JPSG.
+To facilitate the group’s supervision, Article 51(4) allows the JPSG to request documents from Europol and Article 12 of the Regulation requires Europol’s management board to make the agency’s annual work program available to the JPSG.
 So, the question is – are these supervisory powers sufficient when Europol oversteps its mandate?

 Is Europol headed for ‘1984 reloaded?’